ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 ## Problem Statement

-There are scenarios where clients want to provide collapsible hierarchy to the rows being presented in the table, where both parent and children rows provide values in typically at least a subset of the same columns.
+There are scenarios where clients want to provide collapsible hierarchy to the rows being presented in the table, where both parent and children rows provide values in a common set of columns.

 For example, consider a table of geographic information that included location, population, flag, and possibly other location-related information.
 The location column could be either a continent, country, state, or any sub-regional construct.
 It would be reasonable to want to present this information in a way that allowed a user to collapse/expand any outer regional grouping, which itself would contain all rows whose locations existed inside it (e.g. 'United States' would be parent of all rows whose location was a U.S. state).